pranav-gujar/OrbitWCE/README.md

-# Community & Event Management System
+# 🌐 OrbitWCE — Community & Event Management System

-A comprehensive platform for managing communities, events, and user interactions.
-This full-stack application provides features for user authentication, event management, community engagement, and real-time notifications.
+> **Connecting Clubs.
+Empowering Students.
+Building the WCE Ecosystem.**

+OrbitWCE is a comprehensive **Community & Event Management Platform** developed for **Walchand College of Engineering, Sangli**.

+It unifies all student clubs, communities, and technical organizations under one digital ecosystem — making it easy to manage events, memberships, and collaborations.

+## 🚀 Overview

+OrbitWCE streamlines event management, communication, and collaboration across all 17 student clubs of WCE.
+Built using the **MERN Stack (MongoDB, Express.js, React.js, Node.js)**, the platform provides an efficient, secure, and interactive experience for both coordinators and students.

 ## 🌟 Features